stanford-gps-lab/mcos/README.md

 ### The Toolbox ###

-As mentioned above, the toolbox itself is contained in the `pppanal` directory.
+As mentioned above, the toolbox itself is contained in the `mcos` directory.
 The toolbox uses some specific MATLAB syntax to name some of the directories (for specific details, check out [this link](https://www.mathworks.com/help/matlab/matlab_oop/scoping-classes-with-packages.html)).

 A short summary of MATLAB directory syntax: